 How You Can Engage With Travel Bloggers & Show Your Love & Appreciation For Their Great Content

 We bloggers love to share travel information & stories with our readers and followers.
-We work hard to write good, informative blog posts so we are thrilled when people actually read them and find them valuable.
+We work hard to write good, informative blog posts so we are thrilled when people read them and find them valuable.
 Of course, the more readers the better.
 Who wants to throw a “literary party” and no one shows up!

 - Follow Us on Instagram: If you’re an Instagrammer, following me on Instagram will add my photos to your feed.
 You just need to click the blue “Follow” button next to the Planet Janet Travels name when you visit my Instagram page.